brussell36/launguage-choose/lauguage-choose/README.md

-# _{Application Name}_
+# _Coding Launguage Chooser_

-#### _{Brief description of application}, {Date of current version}_
+#### _Choose radio buttons to get a score, 06/05/2020_

 #### By _**Ben Russell**_

 ## Description

-_{This is a detailed description of your application.
-Its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }_
+_Several forms take our input and give you one of four different coding launguages to try._

 ## Setup/Installation Requirements

 ### Open by downloading

-1. _Download this repository onto your computer._
+1. _Download this repository onto your computer https://github.com/brussell36/launguage-choose.git._
 2. _Double click index.html to open in your web browser._

 ### Open via Bash/Gitbash

-* _clone this repository onto your computer:_
+* _clone this repository onto your computer: https://github.com/brussell36/launguage-choose.git_
-* _Navigate into the portfolio-page directory in VS Code or text editor of choice code ._
+* _Navigate into the launguage-choose directory in VS Code or text editor of choice code ._
 * _Open index.html in your preffered browser_
 * _Feel free to edit anything you like and push them to your own repo_
 * _This is all open source_